WhatTheyOnn/Django_Habit/README.md

 ![delete](/WebsiteMedia/Delete%20section.png)

-selecting either one of these will take you back to the home page, but depending on what you had picked you the habit will or will not be there anymore.
+selecting either one of these will take you back to the home page, but depending on what you had picked, the habit will or will not be there anymore.